YiChong-Liu/Wikitwinkie/image_management/README.md

 ### Description

-The Image Management Service handles uploading, getting, updating and deleting images, and managing metadata.
-Images can be inserted into articles.
+The Image Management Service handles uploading, getting, updating and deleting images.

 ### Service Interaction

+The service interacts with the client directly to upload and get images.

 ### API Endpoints